Jones8683/Jones8683/README.md

 Hi! 👋 My name is Jones Jankovic
 ======================================================================================================================================

-I have experience in various coding languages, design, and development 🔭
+I have some experience with coding and enjoy working with computers and systems.
+I’m interested in how things work and in creating clean, well-structured digital experiences.

 * 🌍  I'm based in Adelaide
 * ✉️  You can contact me at [outerrim1977@gmail.com](mailto:outerrim1977@gmail.com)
 * 🚀  Current member of the [BetterSEQTA+ Team](https://github.com/BetterSEQTA/BetterSEQTA-Plus)
-* 🤝  I'm open to collaborating on basically anything :)
 * ⚡  I'm currently studying in high school

 ### Skills